deep-learning-mit/staging/_posts/2023-11-08-contrastive-time.md

 #     for hyperlinks within the post to work correctly.
 toc:
   - name: Introduction
+  - name: Methodology
-  - name: Objectives
+  - name: Experiments
-  - name: Hypothesis
+  - name: Another Framework - Generative Modeling
-  - name: Experimental Setup
+  - name: Experiments - Generative Modeling
-  - name: Conclusion
+  - name: Conclusion and Future Works

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.